nki-radiology/interpretability_augmentation/README.md

 This repository contains the code of the paper **Interpretability-guided Data Augmentation for Robust Segmentation in Multi-centre Colonoscopy Data**, accepted at the [MLMI workshop at MICCAI 2023](https://sites.google.com/view/mlmi2023).

+A pre-print of the paper is available at [this link](http://arxiv.org/abs/2308.15881).

 ### Graphical Abstract

 ![all_in_one_figure](NewSDNet/figures/all_in_one_figure.png)